What To Do in Dubrovnik: A Guide of the Top Things To Do in Dubrovnik, Croatia by JetSettingFools.com

 Switchback trail on Mount Srd with Adriatic Sea Views in Dubrovnik, Croatia

-#5 Watch Sunset from a Dubrovnik Cliff Bar (Buza Bar)
+#5 Watch Sunset from a Dubrovnik Buza Bar

 Sunset from Buza Bar in Dubrovnik, Croatia

-The Buza Bar (and nearby Mala Buza) is an outdoor café on the rocky cliffs outside of the Dubrovnik Walls.
-The bars are accessed via a small, narrow passageway, called a Buza.
-The Buza Bar (Map) provides an extraordinary and memorable setting for watching the sunset in Dubrovnik.
+The famous Buza Bar is an outdoor café clinging to the rocky cliffs above the sea.
+It is accessed via a small, narrow passageway, called a Buza.

 Buza Bar Tips